HB9HBO/FreeDATA-macOS/README.md

 ## FreeDATA Scripts for Mac OSX

 ### Preface
-The installation requires an already working MacPorts installation, please follow the instrutions on https://www.macports.org/install.php.
+The installation requires an already working MacPorts v2.10.x on your Mac, please follow the instrutions on https://www.macports.org/install.php.
-The developer installation is not tested yet.
+The FreeDATA developer installation is not tested yet.
+The scripts run on Apple Silicon.
+No testing on Intel Mac, but should work also.

 #### Short MacPorts install description